commonsharp/SurvivalProject-Server/README.md

 * Trades: If you're trying to trade with someone who's already trading, you get an error.
 * Trades: If you're trying to trade with someone who's in the room, but haven't clicked ready yet, you get an error.
 * New chat command: @pw.
 It allows you to change your password.
+* Fixed a bug where using a chat command was sent to other players in the lobby.

 # 27/04/2017
 * Started implementing Hibernate.
 There's still a lot more work to be done.
 Hibernate allows for an easy way to deal with RDBMS in Java.
 There are A LOT of SQL-related tasks that I need to complete, and it would help me get them done a lot quicker.